kiranrajendran/kiranrajendran.github.io/_posts/2019-03-24-read-dynamodb.md

 A quick example on how to use a User Defined Java Class (UDJC) to query Amazon DynamoDB with Pentaho 8.2.x (probably works in other versions as well).

-The UDJC usees the local machines `DefaultAWSCredentialsProviderChain` to find authentication credentials (environment variables, java properties, profile, etc.).
+The UDJC uses the local machines `DefaultAWSCredentialsProviderChain` to find authentication credentials (environment variables, java properties, profile, etc.).

 There is opportunity to create a single request with multiple `Items` and send them in a <a href=" https://docs.aws.amazon.com/cli/latest/reference/dynamodb/batch-get-item.html" target="_blank">single batch</a>.